Rajan2217/DANG-Crypto-Token/README.md

 ### Curve Finance Clone

-To enhance the user experience, this project incorporates a clone of Curve Finance called DSurv made using the React.js framework.
-Users can easily swap tokens and provide liquidity for the DANG token, thereby participating in decentralized trading and earning rewards.
+To optimize the user experience, DANG integrates a customized clone of Curve Finance called DSurv, developed with the versatility of React.js.
+DSurv empowers users to seamlessly swap tokens and participate in secure decentralized transactions.

 ### Internet Identity